This post may contain affiliate links. Please read my disclosure policy.

 - Choose ripe, red strawberries without soft spots or bruising.

-- Fun hack: To pour sparkling wine into the puree so that it doesn’t bubble over as much, hold the glass at an angle with one hand while slowly pouring the wine along the side of the glass with the other hand.
+- Fun hack: To pour sparkling wine into the puree so that it doesn’t foam as much, hold the glass at an angle with one hand while slowly pouring the wine along the side of the glass with the other hand.

-- 1 pound strawberries, hulled and sliced in half
+- 1 pound (450 g) strawberries, hulled and sliced in half

-- 1 tablespoon strawberry flavored liqueur or vodka (optional)
+- 1 tablespoon (15 ml) strawberry flavored liqueur or vodka, optional

-- Puree the strawberries, sugar, liqueur and lemon juice in a blender until very smooth.
+- Puree the strawberries, sugar, liqueur and lemon juice in a blender until very smooth (makes appoximately 1½ cups puree).

 - Pour through a fine strainer set over a container with a pouring spout.

-- Pour the puree into glass flutes to fill by 1/3 ; slowly pour Prosecco over the puree; stir gently.
+- Pour the puree into glass flutes to fill by ⅓ (about 2-3 tablespoons per glass).
+Slowly pour Prosecco over the puree and stir gently — it will bubble up.
+Garnish glass with a slice of strawberry and enjoy.